shime/freelance-hackademy/readme.md

 # Freelance Hackademy

-Make yourself a Ruby/Rails freelancer from scratch.
+How to become a Ruby/Rails freelancer from scratch.

 Read the [introduction](/intro.md) or start working on your freelancing skills by completing the [step 1](/steps/1.md).